 Posted by Bruce Borden in Detroit, Home Buying

 Detroit remains a city defined by its industrial resilience and a rapidly diversifying economy that now includes major investments in technology and green energy.
 For those evaluating the real estate landscape in early 2026, the data points to a significant shift in opportunity.
-Is now an appropriate time to purchase a home in Detroit?
+Is now a good time to purchase a home in Detroit?

 To better understand the current conditions, here are 4 key facts shaping the Detroit housing market in 2026.